binit-singh7/Nirmansathi/README.md

 # NirmanSathi

-> **A National Digital Construction Governance & Marketplace Platform for Nepal**
+## A Digital Residential Construction Governance & Marketplace Platform for Nepal

-NirmanSathi is a centralized web-based platform designed to modernize residential construction governance in Nepal by digitizing permit approval processes while providing a trusted marketplace for construction professionals, suppliers, and equipment rental providers.

-The platform enables municipalities across Nepal to manage construction-related services digitally while allowing citizens to complete the entire construction journey—from permit application to project completion—through a single integrated system.
+NirmanSathi is a web-based platform developed as a BCS CSIT semester project that integrates e-governance services with a construction marketplace for residential building projects in Nepal.

+The platform enables citizens to digitally apply for building permits, upload construction documents, track application status, and communicate with municipalities while also providing access to verified architects, contractors, construction material suppliers, and equipment rental providers through a unified system.

+The project is designed using a multi-municipality architecture, allowing multiple municipalities to operate independently on the same platform while maintaining complete separation of their administrative data.

 ---